fschuindt/firebase_id_token/README.md

 Notice that often when the token have expired, the Firebase certificate can be already missing from the Firebase servers.
 In these cases, `verify` will return `nil`.

-If you want to take specific actions, here's a solution suggested by the user [cfanpnk](https://github.com/fschuindt/firebase_id_token/issues/29#issuecomment-751137511):
+If you want to take specific actions in such cases, here's a solution suggested by the user [cfanpnk](https://github.com/fschuindt/firebase_id_token/issues/29#issuecomment-751137511):

 1. Use `verify!` to raise an exception.
 2. Rescue `FirebaseIdToken::Exceptions::CertificateNotFound` and return `401`.